-Mauro Vergano worked for many years as a chemist for one of Italy’s top pharmaceutical companies, developing aromas and tastes.
-A lover of drinks, he has long made wine and Chinati for friends to enjoy and thankfully for all of us, behind an unassuming door in the town of Asti he now makes tiny quantities of Vermouth, Chinati and other treasures which are in high demand amongst those in the know.
+Mauro Vergano worked for many years as a chemist for one of Italy’s top pharmaceutical companies, developing flavours and aromas.
+A lover of drinks, he has long made them for friends to enjoy and, behind an unassuming door in the town of Asti, he now makes tiny quantities of Vermouth, Chinati and other treasures which are in high demand amongst those in the know.

 As is plainly obvious by this small list of ingredients, in the wrong hands this could go horribly wrong.
-However, we count Mauro as a genius as each and every one of his creations displays astonishing balance and length.
+However, Mauro must be something of a genius as each and every one of his creations displays astonishing balance and length.